1965 San Diego Chargers season: Week 4: vs. Houston Oilers

 San Diego dominated the bulk of the game, then held off a late Houston rally to win.
 The Chargers drove 79 yards in 13 plays to take the lead early in the 2nd quarter – Foster carried 6 times for 38 yards, Lowe carried 4 times for 32 yards, and Travenio kicked a 14-yard field goal.
 On their next possession, Hadl found Alworth in stride for a 69-yard touchdown pass, and San Diego led 10–0 at halftime.

 On the first possession of the second half, Lowe carried 3 times for 10 yards, and Hadl threw a 15-yard touchdown to Kocourek on 3rd and 11.
 Late in the 3rd quarter backup quarterback Don Trull entered the game for Blanda.
 His first attempt was a swing pass intercepted by Faison and returned 24 yards for a touchdown.
 At this point Houston had failed to cross midfield in any of their nine possessions.
-They improved on their next two possessions with a pair of 5-play touchdown drive, Trull passing for one score and running for the other.
-With their lead cut to 24–14 midway through the final quarter, San Diego soon reached a 3rd and 11 at their own 43, whereupon Hadl and Alworth combined again, this time for a decisive 57-yard touchdown.
+They improved on their next two possessions with a pair of 5-play touchdown drives, Trull passing for one score and running for the other.
+With their lead cut to 24–14 midway through the final quarter, San Diego soon reached a 3rd and 11 at their own 43-yard line, whereupon Hadl and Alworth combined again, this time for a decisive 57-yard touchdown.

 Hadl completed 14 of 26 passes for 242 yards, 3 touchdowns and no interceptions.
 Alworth caught 4 passes for 145 yards and 2 touchdowns.
 San Diego outrushed Houston by 271 yards to 47, with Lowe carrying 20 times for 157 yards and Foster carrying 10 times for 73 yards.